An uber-creamy, rich, and not weird-tasting vegan and dairy-free coffee creamer? Sign me up! Okay, so I’ve been signed up for awhile now.

-If you’ve recently had to give up traditional creamers, you might be feeling the same pain I felt when I first had to give up dairy.
+If you’ve recently had to give up traditional creamers made with dairy, you might be feeling the same pain I felt when I first had to give up dairy.
 It’s tough, I know!

-- Homemade cashew milk coffee creamer is exceptionally rich and creamy – the closest thing I’ve found to half-and-half so far.
+- Homemade cashew milk coffee creamer is sooooo rich and creamy – the closest thing I’ve found to half-and-half so far.

 - Cashews already have a touch of natural sweetness, so no additional sweetener is needed.

 - It’s so (so!) easy to make – you don’t even need to strain it.

 - It’s about as whole-foods as it gets – no weird chemicals or unpronounceable ingredients.